yuvalmGS/gigaspaces-wiki-jekyll/xap97/web-processing-unit-container.markdown

 The integration can either deploy a packaged WAR file or an exploded WAR file.
 In order to deploy packaged WAR file, it can be specified using one of the deployment mechanisms (UI/CLI/Programmatic, see more [here](./deploying-onto-the-service-grid.html#deployDirections)).
 When deploying a WAR file, it goes through the following steps until it gets to the GSC:

+{% info %}
-{% infosign %} Note that the deploy client, the GSMs, and the GSCs can run on different machines.
+Note that the deploy client, the GSMs, and the GSCs can run on different machines.
+{%endinfo%}

 1. Point the deployment tool to the WAR file (UI/CLI/Programmatic).
 1. The WAR file itself is uploaded to the chosen GSM (which will act as the primary GSM of the deployment).